-- 1. Connect a PC to the X3 serial interface of the controller using a terminal program. - 2.
+- 1. Connect a PC to the ETHERNET interface X1 of the controller using an SSH terminal program. - 2.
 Start the terminal program. - 3.
-Select "Serial" as the connection type and enter a baud rate of 115200 bauds as the connection parameter.
-The settings for data bits, stop bits and parity do not need to be adjusted. - 4.
+Select "SSH" as the connection type, and enter the IP address of the controller and port 22 as the connection parameters. - 4.
 Log in to the Linux[®] system as a "super user."
 The user name and the password are provided in the Section "Users and Passwords" > "Linux[®] User Group." - 5.
 Start the configuration tool by entering the command "cbm" (case sensitive) on the command line and then press [Enter].